Website of children’s author Paeony Lewis

 With individual classes this takes 40 minutes and includes:

 + Talking about being an author and perseverance.

 + Unraveling the mystery of how a blank sheet of paper leads to the final book.
 I use real examples of original manuscripts, proofs and first illustrations.

-A multi-class version of this session is also available and takes up to 30 mins (without a Q&A).
+A multi-class version of this session is also available and takes up to 30 minutes (without a Q&A).
 It’s ideal for halls with screens for PowerPoint and is a good way to start the day.